Skip to content

 With an enticing lineup of live shows, BBQs, bingo and more, even the pickiest in your family will be please!

-People canoeing with trees surrounding them The Holiday RV Village ensures activities of fishing, boating/kayaking/canoeing, hiking, biking, and just about everything physical under the sun.
+The Holiday RV Park & Resort ensures activities of fishing, boating/kayaking/canoeing, hiking, biking, and just about everything physical under the sun.
 Literally and figuratively!
 Located in Leesburg, Florida in the heart of Lake County and is nestled in a 200-acre natural-wooded setting on a stretch of freshwater lakes, with access to the Harris Chain of Lakes.
 The resort houses several onsite amenities like a marina with dock and boat access, dog park, fitness center, sports field, bocce, tennis, and volleyball courts.
 No matter your age, you can take part in absolutely everything.

 While the options are endless on site, but its proximity to Orlando, Florida lends itself to perfect day trips to take with the whole family!
 You can visit everything from Universal Studios, which is only 40 miles away, to Busch Gardens, 85 miles away.
 However far you’re willing to travel, your family is sure to have a fun-filled summer day.
 Other Orlando attractions nearby: